Skip to content

 Payment railOnchain stablecoins (e.g., USDC on Base)Nano (XNO): feeless, sub-second finality

-Request bindingPayment parameters signed via EIP-712Mandatory session id
+Request bindingPayment parameters signed via EIP-712nanoSession: server-issued session id + tagged amount

-ConcurrencyPer-request wallet signatureMultiplexed via unique session + tagged amount per address
+ConcurrencyPer-request wallet signaturenanoSession: multiplexed via unique session + tagged amount per address

 Why "NanoSession"?

-The name reflects a core architectural truth: the session is the security primitive.
+The name reflects a core architectural truth of the nanoSession variant: the session is the security primitive.

 Nano's block-lattice is publicly observable in real-time.
 Anyone can see payments as they occur.
 A block hash alone proves only that a payment happened — not who requested it.
 Without binding payments to specific requests, an attacker could intercept a payment proof and claim it as their own.